Bhopal gas tragedy: Tainted company continued to sell products discreetly in India, says report

 Story highlights

-Nearly three years after the toxic gas leak in 1984, the company set up a chemical trading firm – Visa Petrochemicals Private Limited –in Mumbai and discreetly sold its products for the next 14 years to several firms owned by the central and state governments
+Nearly three years after the toxic gas leak in 1984, the company set up a chemical trading firm – Visa Petrochemicals Private Limited – in Mumbai and discreetly sold its products for the next 14 years to several firms owned by the central and state governments, and few private companies

-Nearly three years after the toxic gas leak in 1984, the company set up a chemical trading firm – Visa Petrochemicals Private Limited –in Mumbai and discreetly sold its products for the next 14 years to several firms owned by the central and state governments
+Nearly three years after the toxic gas leak in 1984, the company set up a chemical trading firm – Visa Petrochemicals Private Limited – in Mumbai and discreetly sold its products for the next 14 years to several firms owned by the central and state governments, and few private companies

 American firm Union Carbide Corporation (UCC), whose factory’s toxic gas leak in India’s Bhopal state killed more than 15,000 people, continued to sell its products in India while evading criminal trial, the internal company records accessed by The Reporters’ Collective (TRC) for Al Jazeera revealed.